nihgwu/partial-loader/README.md

 # partial-loader

-partial loader for webpack, transform your partial file with a template
+partial loader for webpack, transform your partial file with template

 ## Install